For Sessions, Trump’s constant attacks may define his legacy

 - Obama issues scathing critique of Trump, 'politics of fear'

-“There are folks that ask me constantly, ‘What’s wrong with Sessions?'” said former Cincinnati mayor Ken Blackwell, a longtime friend.
-The drumbeat of criticism is “eroding what otherwise would be a very respectable portfolio,” he said.
+“There are folks that ask me constantly, ‘What’s wrong with Sessions?'” said former Cincinnati mayor Ken Blackwell, a longtime friend who says the criticism is “eroding what otherwise would be a very respectable portfolio.”

 “The punches that he throws in Sessions’ direction are landing and they’re distorting the track record,” Blackwell added, “and they’re having people start to question not just his loyalty to the president but his competency — when his record is a very successful record and could be compared to any other Cabinet secretary.”

-Sessions has, for the most part, absorbed the blows quietly while marching through a tough-on-crime agenda.
+Sessions has mostly absorbed the blows quietly while marching through a tough-on-crime agenda, bringing to the job the same hard-line principles that once placed him far to the right of many other Republican senators.

 He has encouraged more aggressive marijuana enforcement, directed prosecutors to bring the most serious charges they can prove, announced a zero-tolerance policy for immigrants crossing the border illegally and targeted the MS-13 gang.

-The hard-line principles that once placed him far to the right of many other Republican senators remain intact at the Justice Department, where critics fear Sessions is eroding civil rights protections by not defending affirmative action, police reform or transgender legal rights.
+He also has alarmed his critics, who fear he has degraded civil rights protections by not defending affirmative action, police reform or transgender legal rights.

-But neither Sessions’ work as the nation’s top law enforcement official nor his loyalty seems to resonate with Trump.
+But neither Sessions’ work nor his loyalty seems to resonate with Trump.
 The president has belittled his attorney general since Sessions stepped aside from an investigation into ties between Trump’s 2016 campaign and Russia.
 Trump interpreted the move, which legal experts said was inevitable given Sessions’ campaign support, as an act of disloyalty that led to special counsel Robert Mueller’s appointment.

-Trump has said that if he had known Sessions would withdraw from overseeing the investigation, he would not have picked the Alabama Republican to be attorney general.
-The president now asserts that Sessions never has had control of the department.
-He also accuses Sessions of failing to aggressively pursue Trump’s political rivals and to investigate potential bias in the Russia investigation.
+Trump has said if he had known Sessions would take that step, he would not have picked the Alabama Republican to be attorney general.
+The president now asserts that Sessions never has had control of the department, and accuses Sessions of failing to aggressively pursue Trump’s political rivals and to investigate potential bias in the Russia investigation.

 Trump told Bloomberg News last week that Sessions’ job was safe through the November election.
 The president gave no reassurances about after that.
 Meanwhile, the solid Republican support in the Senate that has buffered Sessions is showing signs of cracking.

-The most recent broadside, about the charges against the two GOP lawmakers, was stunning for its norm-shattering obliteration of the bright line between the White House and Justice Department.
+The most recent broadside Monday, about the charges against the two GOP lawmakers, was stunning for its norm-shattering obliteration of the bright line between the White House and Justice Department.
 Trump said the indictments, coming before an election when control of Congress is at stake, had left “two easy wins now in doubt.”
-Trump ended the tweet with a sarcastic “Good job Jeff.”
+He ended the tweet with a sarcastic “Good job Jeff.”

 “You’re harassing the attorney general for not dealing with political bias at the DOJ and then conversely accusing him of not engaging in political bias at the DOJ,” said Cameron Smith, a former Sessions counsel in the Senate.
 “Those cannot both be simultaneously consistent positions.”

-Sessions didn’t respond to that criticism, though in the past year he has issued statements saying the department will not bend to political considerations and that he always has served with integrity and honor.
+Sessions didn’t respond to that criticism, though in the past he’s issued statements saying the department won’t bend to political considerations and promising to serve with integrity and honor.
 His only mentions of Trump are laudatory, and in public appearances, Sessions is far more likely to focus on the work that has impassioned him for decades than on the controversies around him.

 The criticism has created an unusual dynamic where Trump-aligned Republicans who ordinarily would praise Sessions are joining in the condemnation, while progressives opposed to his agenda fear that his firing for political reasons could destabilize democracy.